Dharshana2327/SAP/README.md

 ->2 Kind of annotaion - 1)ABAP specific annotation - evaluated by runtime environmanet 2) Framework specific annotation - evaluated by the framework
 ->@EndUserText.label: 'Data Definition' - basic annotaion - endusertext.label - to give some meaningful text infromation or descriptions
 ->@AbapCatalog.preserveKey: true - whenever we are using the preserve key = true - whatever we have defined in the cds key fields should be the key fields
-->Even we didn't the key word and preserve key - key field will automatically created in sql view by fetching the key field from the source table the key field will be assigned here my source table is ekko.
+->Even we didn't the key word and preserve key - key field will automatically created in sql view by fetching the key field from the source table.
+The key field will be assigned here my source table is ekko.
 If we don't want the key field from source table we can go with the preservekey annotation
 ->buffering annotation - whenever we create classical view from our ddic based table , in cds view we can use the below annotation
 @AbapCatalog.buffering: {
     status: #SWITCHED_OFF,
     type: #NONE,
     numberOfKeyFields: 000
+}
+@AbapCatalog: {
+    buffering: {
+        status: #SWITCHED_OFF,
+        type: #NONE,
+        numberOfKeyFields: 000
+    },
+    dbHints: [{
+        dbSystem: ,
+        hint: ''
+    }],
+    viewEnhancementCategory: [  ],
+    extensibility: {
+        extensible: true,
+        elementSuffix: '',
+        quota: {
+            maximumFields: ,
+            maximumBytes:
+        },
+        dataSources: [ '' ],
+        allowNewDatasources: true,
+        allowNewCompositions: true
+    },
+    sqlViewName: '',
+    preserveKey: true,
+    compiler: {
+        compareFilter: true
+    },
+    dataMaintenance: #RESTRICTED,
+    entityBuffer: {
+        definitionAllowed: true,
+        propagationAllowed: true
+    }
 }
 -> Three type of status in buffering 1)Active 2)Not allowed 3)Switched off
 -> Type of buffering - single record buffering , generic buffering , full record buffering , none